huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 ---
 title: Happiness
 created: 2024-11-18T09:18:12
-modified: 2025-08-14T14:58:22
+modified: 2025-08-29T08:30:45
 ---

 > _“Happiness is a state where nothing is missing.” — Naval Ravikant_

-> _“Happiness is not about positive or negative thoughts — it's about [the absence of desire](The%20absence%20of%20desire%20is%20true%20happiness.md), especially the absence of desire for external things.” — Naval Ravikant_
+> _“Happiness is not about positive or negative thoughts — it’s about [the absence of desire](The%20absence%20of%20desire%20is%20true%20happiness.md), especially the absence of desire for external things.” — Naval Ravikant_

 > _“Happiness is a perfume you cannot pour on others without getting a few drops on yourself.” — Ralph Waldo Emerson_